Updated for 2022

 - Location: Marshfield Fair Grounds, Marshfield, MA

-- Volunteer Program: Yes – they have a street team program.
+- Volunteer Program: Yes – they have single-day volunteer opportunities.
 Apply here.

 - Camping: Off-site camping is available for purchase.

-Started by a local surf/skate shop in 2003, the Levitate Festival has grown to a 3-day event with camping for it’s 7th edition.
+Started by a local surf/skate shop in 2003, the Levitate Festival has grown to a 3-day event with camping.
 It’s located just 30 minutes from Boston and definitely will have a grassroots/homegrown feel.